District 9-6A Swimming & Diving: Tyler Legacy captures league championship; Caroline Richbourg wins fourth straight butterfly

 Teammate Davis Oster, a senior, claimed the bronze in the 100 fly.

-Legacy swept the sprint events (50, 100 freestyle) for the third straight year, This year Eckert took the gold, while in 2020 then sophomore Hayden McCullough won with senior Carey Clark winning in 2019.
+Legacy swept the sprint events (50, 100 freestyle) for the third straight year, This year Eckert took the gold in both events, while in 2020 then-sophomore Hayden McCullough won with senior Carey Clark winning in 2019.

 Eckert won the 50 free in 21.48 seconds and he claimed the 100 free in 48.00.
 In the 50, teammates McCullough and senior Cole Cargile were second and fourth, respectively, while in the 100, McCullough was third and freshman Noah Noah Kimmel was fourth.